 In addition, sales of Amgen's products (including products of Amgen's wholly-owned subsidiaries) are affected by the reimbursement policies imposed by third-party payers, including governments, private insurance plans and managed care providers and may be affected by regulatory, clinical and guideline developments and domestic and international trends toward managed care and healthcare cost containment as well as U.S. legislation affecting pharmaceutical pricing and reimbursement.
 Government and others' regulations and reimbursement policies may affect the development, usage and pricing of Amgen's products.
 In addition, Amgen competes with other companies with respect to some of its marketed products as well as for the discovery and development of new products.
 Amgen believes that some of its newer products, product candidates or new indications for existing products, may face competition when and as they are approved and marketed.
 Amgen's products may compete against products that have lower prices, established reimbursement, superior performance, are easier to administer, or that are otherwise competitive with its products.
 In addition, while Amgen and its partners routinely obtain patents for their products and technology, the protection of Amgen's products offered by patents and patent applications may be challenged, invalidated or circumvented by its competitors and there can be no guarantee of Amgen's or its partners' ability to obtain or maintain patent protection for Amgen's products or product candidates.
 Amgen cannot guarantee that it will be able to produce commercially successful products or maintain the commercial success of its existing products.
-Amgen's stock price may be affected by actual or perceived market opportunity, competitive position, and success or failure of its products or product candidates.
+Amgen's stock price may be affected by actual or perceived market opportunity, competitive position and success or failure of its products or product candidates.
 Further, the discovery of significant problems with a product similar to one of Amgen's products that implicate an entire class of products could have a material adverse effect on sales of the affected products and on Amgen's business and results of operations.
 Amgen's efforts to integrate the operations of companies it has acquired may not be successful.
-Cost saving initiatives may result in Amgen incurring impairment or other related charges on its assets.
-We may experience difficulties, delays or unexpected costs and not achieve anticipated benefits and savings our recently announced restructuring plans.
+Amgen may experience difficulties, delays or unexpected costs and not achieve anticipated cost savings from its recently announced restructuring plan.
 Amgen's business performance could affect or limit the ability of Amgen's Board of Directors to declare a dividend or their ability to pay a dividend or repurchase Amgen common stock.

-The scientific information discussed in this news release relating to new indications for Amgen's products is preliminary and investigative and is not part of the labeling approved by the U.S. Food and Drug Administration (FDA) for the products.
-The products are not approved for the investigational use(s) discussed in this news release, and no conclusions can or should be drawn regarding the safety or effectiveness of the products for these uses.
+The scientific information discussed in this news release relating to new indications for Amgen's products is preliminary and investigative and is not part of the labeling approved by the U.S. Food and Drug Administration for the products.
+The products are not approved for the investigational use(s) discussed in this news release and no conclusions can or should be drawn regarding the safety or effectiveness of the products for these uses.

-CONTACT: Amgen, Thousand Oaks Kristen Davis, 805-447-3008 (Amgen media) Danielle Bertrand, 650-266-2114 (Onyx media) Arvind Sood, 805-447-1060 (investors)
+CONTACT: Amgen, Thousand Oaks Kristen Davis, 805-447-3008 (Media) Trish Hawkins, 805-447-5631 (Media) Arvind Sood, 805-447-1060 (Investors)